 When wholesaling real estate, first put the property under contract in the name of your trust.
 Then, find an end buyer.
 Next, sell the end buyer the beneficial interest in the wholesale trust.
 Finally, resign as trustee and appoint the end buyer as the new trustee of the wholesale trust.

-From the seller’s point of view, a trustee of the trust enters into contract and someone who represents the trust closes on the deal.
+From the seller’s point of view, a trustee of the trust enters into a contract and someone who represents the trust closes on the deal.
 The seller does not see the change in parties or reassignment of beneficial interest.
 What the seller sees is that the party who enters into the contract is the same party who closes on the contract.

 An important note: don’t call the trust a “wholesale trust.”